deeplearning4j/deeplearning4j/thoughtvectors.md

 The future of this branch of AI will depend on advances in hardware, as well as advances in thought vectorization, or capturing thoughts with numbers in novel ways.
 (How do we discretize sentences?
 What are the fundamental units of thought?)

+A word should be said about semantic structure.
+It's possible to embed dependency and constituency based parsing in vectors.
+In fact, interesting work is being done at [Stanford](http://nlp.stanford.edu/), [Cornell](https://confluence.cornell.edu/display/NLP/Home) and [University of Texas](http://www.katrinerk.com/home/research/publications), among other schools.

-That, in turn, will give us other tools to tackle natural language processing and machine conceptualization, the missing link between symbolic logic, which is abstract, and machine percetion via deep learning, which is processing concrete instances of, say, images or sounds.
+Advances in theory and hardware, in turn, will give us other tools to tackle natural language processing and machine conceptualization, the missing link between symbolic logic, which is abstract, and machine percetion via deep learning, which is processing concrete instances of, say, images or sounds.

 Here are a few of the approaches that are being made to thought vectorization: